intertect/intertect/src/content/lesson_3/part_1.md

   - `position`: Which register to be written to (if `location` is `"registers"`)

 ## Your Task
-The first part of the pipeline is fetching the instruction.
-It's typically denoted just as IF, which stands for "instruction fetch."
+The first part of the pipeline is IF, or Instruction Fetch.
 As we've seen in the past, the `pc` dictate what in the program is being executed.
 Unlike past lessons, however, the program is now stored in memory.
 So, in this lesson, you'll have to figure out a way to pull the values from memory and return the binary instruction.
 We will be implementing the pipeline **one step at a